pol-dev-shinroo/react-fundamentals/README.md

 -   folder structure
 -   JSX
--   Nested Components
+-   Accessing Javascript in the JSX

-## folder structure for react app
+## 1. Folder structure for react app

 -   **node modules**: where we keep all dependencies (best practice is to ignore this file for git)
 -   **package.json**: it is the manifest file (ex. dependencies),